MrEssien/MrEssien/README.md

 <br></br>
 Specializing in React and JavaScript, I enjoy creating user-friendly web interfaces,  and enhancing the user experience for  applications.
 <br></br>
  My passion for software engineering, web development and programming drives me to constantly seek out new challenges and discover innovative solutions to complex issues.
+Technology in web development is constantly evolving.
+AS a developer I'm always learning new things, which can be exciting and staying on the cutting edge of technology.

 <br></br>